lululoid/VPS_desktop_setup/README.md

 - Setup oh-my-zsh and powerlevel10k
 - Setup swap 1/2 of RAM and set swappiness to 100
 - Create swap service
+- Setup KVM for virtualization like in android studio

 ## Usages